Liam-DeVoe/liam-devoe/README.md

 Hey there!
 I spend quite a lot of time working on property-based testing and fuzzing.
 While I'm an academic at heart, I focus on writing impactful software, which is why I left my PhD program at Northeastern with a Masters for industry.

-I don't use social media.
-Feel free to email me at `orionldevoe@gmail.com`.

 I maintain [Hypothesis](https://github.com/hypothesisWorks/hypothesis/), Python's property-based testing library[^1].
 Together with [Zac](https://zhd.dev/), I wrote [HypoFuzz](https://github.com/zac-HD/hypofuzz), a coverage-guided fuzzer for Hypothesis.

 I participated in [both](https://metr.org/blog/2025-07-10-early-2025-ai-experienced-os-dev-study/) [iterations](https://metr.org/blog/2026-02-24-uplift-update/) of [METR](https://metr.org/)'s widely cited study on AI productivity.